syncfusion-content/windowsforms-docs/WindowsForms/theme_studio/theme-studio.md

 **Step 3:**

-Compile and run the windows forms application and you can now witness the custom theme applied to SfDataGrid control at run-time.
+Compile and run the Windows Forms application and you can now witness the custom theme applied to SfDataGrid control at run-time.

 ![Theme applied in SfDataGrid](ThemeStudio_images/Theme-applied-SfDataGrid.png)